Completed more than 520 site profile surveys to help determine environmental risks.

-Launched the Clean Water Program pilot with 13 supplier sites to increase reuse and recycling.
+Launched the Clean Water Programme pilot with 13 supplier sites to increase reuse and recycling.

-We look for environmental risks through a variety of methods, including onsite compliance audits, environmental profile surveys, NGO partnerships, and resources like the Institute of Public and Environmental Affairs (IPE) water and air pollution database.
+We look for environmental risks through a variety of methods, including onsite compliance audits, environmental profile surveys, NGO partnerships and resources like the Institute of Public and Environmental Affairs (IPE) water and air pollution database.
 We completed more than 520 environmental profile surveys in 2013, focusing on our top 200 suppliers.
-The survey data allows us to determine risks by commodity, and it enables us to build targeted training, tools and programs to minimize our suppliers’ environmental impact.
+The survey data allows us to determine risks by commodity, and it enables us to build targeted training, tools and programmes to minimise our suppliers’ environmental impact.

-This program goes beyond simply ensuring compliance and checking for accurate permits.
+This programme goes beyond simply ensuring compliance and checking for accurate permits.
 We start with a complete process map of the facility’s hazardous chemicals use and process waste streams.
-The supplier’s existing reuse and recycling programs are just one of many things we analyze.
+The supplier’s existing reuse and recycling programmes are just one of many things we analyse.
 We also evaluate the entire wastewater treatment process along with its efficiency and performance relative to the type of manufacturing.
 And we make sure it can handle the facility’s capacity for treating generated process wastewater.
 We measure water input and output and sample water throughout the facility’s treatment process up to the final discharge point.
-We also consider local water risks like continual access to daily production needs while minimizing impact to the local community, whose neighbours rely on this resource.
+We also consider local water risks like continual access to daily production needs while minimising impact to the local community, whose neighbours rely on this resource.

 After our in-depth evaluation, we score the supplier on categories including water usage; wastewater management; wastewater treatment facility operation, maintenance, performance and monitoring; stormwater management; and hazardous waste management.
 Depending on improvement needs, we give the supplier specific remediation actions to work on with our team and third-party technical consultants.

-In 2014, we’ll apply the findings and best practices from this pilot program to other suppliers with water-intensive production processes.
+In 2014, we’ll apply the findings and best practices from this pilot programme to other suppliers with water-intensive production processes.